kevmhughes/real_estate_admin_dashboard/README.md

 The **REST API** and database were built using **JavaScript**, **Node.js**, **Express**, and **MongoDB**.
 Image hosting is provided by Cloudinary.

 # Description
-**Yariga** is a dashboard used by real estate companies to manage their properties, agents, reviews and messages as well as key figures which are reresented through charts and graphs provided by ApexCharts.
+**Yariga** is a dashboard used by real estate companies to manage their properties, agents, reviews and messages as well as key figures which are represented through charts and graphs provided by ApexCharts.

 Take a look at a screenshot of the dashboard here: